Climate Change Adaptation for Resource Roads

-Climate change impacts result in significant damages to resource road infrastructure, which can be disruptive to road access and costly to repair.
-One example is recent storm damage on resource roads.
-Although storms are a normal occurrence, climate change has caused storm events to happen more frequently with increased intensity.
+Climate change impacts can result in significant damages to resource road infrastructure which may be disruptive to road access and costly to repair.
+Recent storm flood damage on public and resource roads are illustrative examples.
+Although storms are a normal occurrence, climate change has caused storm events to happen more frequently and with increased intensity.

 |Adapting Resource Road Infrastructure to Climate Change – FPInnovations December 2017|

-This paper aims to introduce the concepts of climate change adaptation for resource roads, specifically:
+This paper, which draws on research and investigative work relating to resource roads, aims to introduce the concepts of climate change adaptation for resource roads, specifically:

 • Outlines the needs and challenges of climate change adaptation,

 • Introduces the approaches for assessing for risk and vulnerability, and

 • Offers solutions and best management practices for resource road adaptation